I’ve been working professionally in Asia for many years now and observed something similar in almost every workplace I’ve been a part of.

 Nike’s brand is embedded in their company culture, which means their employees like working there as much as they like using the products.
 This company culture is supported and maintained through constant communication from their leadership, who enable employees to live the brand, and are in a sense branded themselves, which has the effect of creating a success most can only dream of.

 It’s been said that “culture is the one competitive advantage that competitors can’t easily copy and paste”.
 And that’s been painfully true for many Taiwanese brands.

-If Taiwanese companies genuinely want the world to see them as more innovative, international, and relevant to today’s young consumers, then their leaders need to live and breath it.
+If Asian companies genuinely want the world to see them as more innovative, international, and relevant to today’s young consumers, then their leaders need to live and breath it.
 They need to communicate it internally, especially to their younger employees, to help initiate company culture change.
 Not just once, in a memo about innovation, but continuously through actions and policy that makes it easy for a new dynamic culture to grow.

-And what can young Taiwanese workers do about it?
+And what can workers do about it?

 Be ambitious.
 Start doing something.
-Young Taiwanese can seek out and support the companies who are really trying to improve working culture—they can't do it without help.
+Young employees can seek out and support the companies who are really trying to improve working culture—they can't do it without help.
 They could also be more active with their own communication to leadership.
 Be brave.
 They can be a part of the change they’re seeking by taking risks and communicating ideas—with co-workers, managers, and yes even the boss you're scared of.

-Thankfully, there’s a small but growing number of Taiwanese brand owners who do recognize this and are initiating change, which is injecting new life and energy into local workplace cultures.
+Thankfully, there’s a small but growing number of brand owners who do recognize this and are initiating change, which is injecting new life and energy into local workplace cultures.
 I hope that in the future we’ll see more brand owners championing better workplace cultures.
 If they do, young Taiwanese workers will become brand ambassadors for the companies they work for, the international community will take notice, and the global perception of Taiwanese brands will continue to shift in their favor.